Pascal-Bliem/european-social-survey/README.md

 Finally, we employed [machine learning](#ml) methods to predict how happy respondents considers themselves, based on how they answered other questions.
 We compared the predictions of linear and gradient-boosted decision tree models in terms of their predictive power and interpretability.
 We then used Shapley values to explain how each feature contributes to an individual prediction for the two models.
 Good subjective health, high satisfaction with the present state of the economy, and an emotional attachment to the home country tend to contribute positively to the respondents' happiness.
 On the contrary, worries about not having enough money for household necessities, or being hampered by illness or disability contributes negatively to the respondents' happiness.

+Are these kinds of methods only useful for social science topics?
+Absolutely not!
+The way that we analyzed the data here, using statistical inference and machine learning methods, can be transferred to all kinds of disciplines; form  natural sciences, over medicine, to business.
+Imagine, instead of people in a social survey, we are dealing with your customers.
+Based on all the information you already have about your customers, how likely do you think this particular customer is going to churn soon?
+Should you launch some intervention to keep her/him?
+Use the methods I outlined here to find out!

 That's it!
 Thanks a lot for following me through this project and thanks as well to the organizers and participants of this survey and to the developers of the many great open-source tools I used in this project.